itsmemb/my-projects/RailsGo/docs/mvc.md

-# the Model view controller (MVC) oattern
+# the Model view controller (MVC) pattern

-Get /about HTTp/1.1
+Get /about HTTP/1.1
 Host: 127.0.0.1

 ## Routers
 Matchers fro the url that is requested

 GET for "/about"
-I see you requested "/BOUT", WE'LL GIVE THAT TOI TH ABOUT COontroller to handle
+I see you requested "/about", we'll give that to the about controller to handle

 ## Models
 Databsase wrapper